Sponsor your parents and grandparents in 2019

 The lottery system, on the other hand, focuses the sponsor’s attention on the end result, namely receiving an invitation to apply, rather than focusing on the process and the preparation necessary to ensure a successful application.
 Since there is almost no investment of time or cost to submit an expression of interest to the online lottery system, it is unsurprising that many people do not go through with the application process even if they are invited to apply or that they would be unprepared to file a complete application for permanent residence when the time came.

 With the annual application cap of 10,000 applications a year being increased to 17,000 a year, Canadian families now have better odds to sponsor their parents and grandparents for Canadian permanent resident status.
 However, this does not mean that you should wait to receive an invitation to apply before making preparations to file a complete permanent residence application.
-Make sure you are aware of the income eligibility requirements for your case, and that you will be able to provide all the supporting documents necessary to file a complete application within 60 days of receiving an invitation, including medical and police checks.
+Make sure you are aware of the income eligibility requirements for your case, and that you will be able to provide all the supporting documents necessary to file a complete application within 60 days of receiving an invitation.
 The lesson to take away from the lottery experience is to avoid complacency and to aspire to live by these famous words: “By failing to prepare, you are preparing to fail.”

 Victor Ing is a Vancouver immigration lawyer at Sas & Ing Immigration Law Centre in Vancouver, BC Canada, and provides a full range of immigration services.